1.1. Paternity leave is the right to take paid leave to care for a child or support the birth parent or primary adopter.

 - You do not give 6 weeks’ notice

-- Your change in circumstances is not practical for the Institute/Service Department
+- Your change in circumstances is not practical for the Faculty/Service Department

 11.3 Your unpaid leave will start on the date your additional paternity leave was due to start and will end after 6 weeks or the date your additional paternity leave was due to end (whichever is earlier).